dmitryanton68/use_it_or_lose_it/README.md

 |3|‘Known’ digits|416|344|
 |4|‘Unknown’ digits|346|240|

-The result of training with and without weight regularization is illustrated in Fig.
+The result of training with and without weight regularization is illustrated in Fig. below
 ![784 weights of the synaptic group S1, associated with one of the excitatory neurons: a. in the model without regularization technique; b. the same weights in the model with regularization](figure_before_n_after_weight_regularization.jpg)
-Fig.  784 weights of the synaptic group S1, associated with one of the excitatory neurons:
+__Figure:__  784 weights of the synaptic group S1, associated with one of the excitatory neurons:
 a. in the model without regularization technique;
 b. the same weights in the model with regularization